cbernaci/eeg_project/README.md

 ```

 # 🤔 Running Tests
-The tests that are currently implemented are unit tests for the ring buffer data structure.
+The tests that are currently implemented are unit and edge tests for the ring buffer data structure.
 To run existing tests:

-`make tests ; ./build/unit_test_ring_buffer`
+`make clean ; make test-all ; make memcheck`

 # 🚀 Running Application
 Application is not ready - I am still in the testing and construction phase.